Back to Blog

 TimeframeSimple InterestCompound InterestExtra Cost

-But over 13 years of minimum payments, that daily compounding adds $6,647 in extra costs.
+You might look at the extra 76 cents a month and shrug.
+But over the 13 years it takes to pay off the debt with minimum payments, that daily compounding quietly adds over $7,000 in extra costs.

 The Psychology